-Treatment of deep-seated tumorsDeep-seated tumors can be treated in parallel at Gantry 1 and Gantry 2.
+Treatment of deep-seated tumorsDeep-seated tumors can be treated in at Gantry 1, Gantry 2 and Gantry 3.

 New requests for treatment usually reach us via e-mail or telephone from a referring doctor or sometimes from a patient directly (handling of a new inquiry).